solaris0141/CTF-Writeup/SherpaCTF2024/README.md

 > acc9f5c9e87d8a06b841f416fb8e775be77c753edff2354b75

 >[!TIP]
->We can just patch the binary by rewriting the opcode of **jz** to **jnz** for the first condition check with "SherpaSecIstheBEST" so that we can focus on the main stuff instead
+>We can just patch the binary by rewriting the opcode of **jz** to **jnz** for the first condition check with "SherpaSecIstheBEST" since  it isn't really important anymore and it's better to just bypass it from here onwards

 patch.py
 ```python